 Heat.
 After this, you can add the soup to a large soup pot or large saucepan and warm up over medium heat, as the broth that is added to the vegetables is not warm.

 It turned out incredibly creamy, without the addition of any cream but instead, Greek yogurt.
 If you don’t want to use Greek yogurt, you can definitely add a hefty splash of heavy cream or half and half or some sour cream.

-The butternut squash also lends a velvety texture to the soup.
-I served this soup with the ultimate soup dunker – a grilled cheese sandwich but it could also be served topped with croutons, cheese, or just with a big hunk of fresh bread.
+The butternut squash also lends a velvety texture to the butternut squash soup.
+I served this healthy soup with the ultimate soup dunker – a grilled cheese sandwich but it could also be served topped with croutons, Parmesan crisps, Parmesan cheese, or just with a big hunk of fresh bread.

 This recipe is very flexible!
 I used a medium sized butternut squash but if you have a large one, go ahead and use it.
 Just adjust the amount of broth that you add.

 Not everyone likes the taste of Greek yogurt and there are definitely substitutes for it.
 You can add heavy cream or half and half if you’d like, or the same amount of sour cream.

 Any kind will work!
 I used fresh Roma tomatoes but truly any kind will work – cherry tomatoes, grape tomatoes, beefsteak tomatoes, heirloom tomatoes!

 I served ours with a classic grilled cheese sandwich.
 Sometimes I like making grilled cheese sandwiches into grilled cheese croutons, which the kids love.
 Other fun ideas are Parmesan Crisps, a side salad, and a delicious loaf of sourdough bread!

 Yes!
 This soup will freeze well.
 Simply freeze leftover soup in an airtight container for up to 3 months.
 To eat, thaw overnight in the fridge and then you can reheat it in the slow cooker, on the stovetop, or in the microwave.